CSW Industrials, Inc. (CSWI) CEO Joe Armes on Q4 2020 Results - Earnings Call Transcript

 I would like to also welcome James Perry to our team as our Executive Vice President and Chief Financial Officer.
 As you read in our April press release, James has been serving in a consulting capacity for the last few weeks, ensuring a seamless transition.
 We are extremely pleased to have James as a part of our executive leadership team.
 He brings a wealth of experience and a demonstrated track record of success that I expect will continue here at CSWI.

-Given the current environment, I will expand on our response to the current pandemic, make a few comments on our fourth fiscal quarter and fiscal full year 2020 results and financial performance and discuss our outlook for fiscal 2021.
+Given the current environment, I will expand on our response to the current pandemic, make a few comments on our fourth fiscal quarter and fiscal full year 2020 results, and financial performance and discuss our outlook for fiscal 2021.
 I will then hand the call off to James for a closer look at the numbers.

-In preparing our remarks for this quarter, we were reminded of our earnings call in February where we proactively addressed the then current state of the virus which has led to the pandemic induced economic environment we navigate today.
+In preparing our remarks for this quarter, we were reminded of our earnings call in February where we proactively addressed the then current state of the virus which has led to the pandemic-induced economic environment we navigate today.
 In the short three months since our last call, our team has responded with unwavering professionalism to the rapidly evolving business environment.

 In difficult times, we affirm our core values and our capital allocation strategy.
 Our commitment to be good stewards of your capital is resolute.
-To accomplish this goal, we are focused on four objectives; treating our employees well, serving our customers well, effectively managing our supply chain and positioning the company for sustainable long-term success.
+To accomplish this goal, we are focused on four objectives treating our employees well, serving our customers well, effectively managing our supply chains, and positioning the company for sustainable long-term success.

-I’m very proud of our team’s demonstrated commitment to our core values of teamwork, citizenship and respect as we rally to support the health, wellbeing and safety of our colleagues and communities while maintaining business continuity and supporting our customers through a relentless focus on accountability, excellence and integrity.
+I’m very proud of our team’s demonstrated commitment to our core values of teamwork, citizenship, and respect as we rally to support the health, wellbeing, and safety of our colleagues and communities while maintaining business continuity and supporting our customers through a relentless focus on accountability, excellence, and integrity.

 All of this positions CSWI for long-term success and is consistent with our core value of stewardship.
 Our employees deserve our utmost respect and sincere gratitude as they have shown tremendous resiliency and courage throughout this period.
 And together, we will address the challenges of today and work toward a stronger tomorrow.

-Expanding on how we treat our employees, we remain steadfastly committed to our employee-centric culture where the safety and wellbeing of our 700 employees are top priorities and we have redoubled our efforts in this regard as the pandemic unfolded.
+Expanding on how we treat our employees, we remain steadfastly committed to our employee-centric culture where the safety and wellbeing of our 700 employees are top priorities, and we have redoubled our efforts in this regard as the pandemic unfolded.

-A few examples of our enhanced actions include procuring and requiring the use of additional personal protective equipment, ensuring incremental cleaning and sanitizing of our worksites, modifying work schedules and processes, initiating employee health screenings, encouraging working from home where possible, restricting business travel and making paid emergency sick leave available.
+A few examples of our enhanced actions include procuring and requiring the use of additional personal protective equipment, ensuring incremental cleaning and sanitizing of our worksites, modifying work schedules and processes, initiating employee health screenings, encouraging working from home where possible, restricting business travel, and making paid emergency sick leave available.

 We have a highly experienced management team and Board of Directors comprised of accomplished leaders adept in managing through economic cycles.
-Since inception, our management team has demonstrated a commitment to building and maintaining a conservative financial position, including a strong resilient balance sheet, ongoing access to capital and ample liquidity.
+Since inception, our management team has demonstrated a commitment to building and maintaining a conservative financial position including a strong resilient balance sheet, ongoing access to capital, and ample liquidity.

 We continue to demonstrate this through our $18 million of cash on hand as of March 31, 2020 and full $250 million availability on our revolving credit facility.
-Our entire team is focused on the factors we can control and we remain well positioned to capitalize on both organic and external growth opportunities as they emerge.
+Our entire team is focused on the factors we can control, and we remain well positioned to capitalize on both organic and external growth opportunities as they emerge.

 Turning to how we serve our customers.
-We provide high quality products and services to professional tradesmen that are used to repair, protect and maintain homes and commercial buildings and materials critical to the continuity of essential businesses and critical infrastructure.
+We provide high-quality products and services to professional tradesmen that are used to repair, protect and maintain homes and commercial buildings and materials critical to the continuity of essential businesses and critical infrastructure.

 Our operations have been deemed essential across the U.S. and other global locations.
-Providing our customers with high-quality, high-value products and services is the foundation of our success.
+Providing our customers with high-quality, high-value products, and services is the foundation of our success.
 Our customers have learned that they can rely on us during good times and bad, and as result we have earned their loyalty.

-With respect to how we manage our supply chains, in order to be good partners with our customers we must also have reliable suppliers with minimal sourcing risk.
+With respect to how we manage our supply chains, in order to be good partners with our customers, we must also have reliable suppliers with minimal sourcing risk.
 Over the last several years, we have worked diligently to continuously improve the quality and reliability within our supply chain.
-While we have not experienced issues to-date, we are evaluating opportunities to further diversify the locations where our products are made which will help ensure consistent supply chains going forward.
+While we have not experienced issues to date, we are evaluating opportunities to further diversify the locations where our products are made, which will help ensure consistent supply chains going forward.

 Turning to how we position our businesses for sustainable long-term success, our sustainable business model drove strong results throughout fiscal 2020 with outstanding top and bottom-line growth resulting from increased volumes across both segments and contributions from our recent acquisitions.

-Our capital allocation strategy continues to guide our investing decisions with a priority to direct capital to the highest risk-adjusted return opportunities within the categories of organic growth, strategic acquisitions and return of cash to shareholders through our share repurchase and dividend programs.
+Our capital allocation strategy continues to guide our investing decisions with a priority to direct capital to the highest risk-adjusted return opportunities within the categories of organic growth, strategic acquisitions, and return of cash to shareholders through our share repurchase and dividend programs.

-Due to our strong financial position, we will continue to invest in financially and strategically attractive growth, including expanded product offerings, bolt-on acquisitions and increased marketing, expanding sales footprint, all of which drive our strategy of targeting long-term profitable growth.
+Due to our strong financial position, we will continue to invest in financially and strategically attractive growth, including expanded product offerings, bolt-on acquisitions, and increased marketing, expanding sales footprint, all of which drive our strategy of targeting long-term profitable growth.

-I’m pleased to report our results for the fourth fiscal quarter, beginning with consolidated revenue of 98.5 million representing 7.7% total growth compared to the prior year of which 3.7% was organic growth.
-For the fiscal full year, our consolidated revenue was 385.9 million or 10.2% total growth of which 5.9% was organic.
+I’m pleased to report our results for the fourth fiscal quarter, beginning with consolidated revenue of 98.5 million, representing 7.7% total growth compared to the prior year, of which 3.7% was organic growth.
+For the fiscal full year, our consolidated revenue was 385.9 million or 10.2% total growth, of which 5.9% was organic.

-Organic revenue growth was driven by our teams’ focus on new product introductions and market share gains, customer specific programs targeting share of wallet growth and investments in our sales and marketing organization, including personnel, product training and performance-based compensation.
+Organic revenue growth was driven by our teams’ focus on new product introductions and market share gains, customer specific programs targeting share of wallet growth, and investments in our sales and marketing organization, including personnel, product training, and performance-based compensation.

 During fiscal year 2020, we realized growth in both our Industrial Products and Specialty Chemicals segments and across all end markets we serve.
 We also completed the successful integration of our two most recent acquisitions.

 Fourth quarter adjusted earnings per diluted share were $0.83, which is a 10.7% increase over the prior year period of $0.75.
-For the fiscal full year, our adjusted earnings per diluted share were $3.20 which was an outstanding increase of 15.5% over the prior year of $2.77.
-This continued growth in earnings per share is a result of leverage from increased sales, ongoing benefits from commercial team initiatives and the outstanding performance of our recent acquisitions.
+For the fiscal full year, our adjusted earnings per diluted share were $3.20, which was an outstanding increase of 15.5% over the prior year of $2.77.
+This continued growth in earnings per share is a result of leverage from increased sales, ongoing benefits from commercial team initiatives, and the outstanding performance of our recent acquisitions.

 We have remained through to our capital allocation strategy with our recent acquisitions accounting for 430 basis points of incremental fiscal full year revenue growth.
 Additionally, in the fiscal full year, we’ve returned approximately 50% of net cash provided by operating activities towards shareholders.